Piccadilly Circus Review

-Pride of place in the circus—a circular junction until the construction of Shaftesbury Avenue in 1886— belongs to London's favorite statue, Eros (actually, the 1893 work is a representation of Eros' brother Anteros, the Greek God of requited love).
+Pride of place in the circus—a circular junction until the construction of Shaftesbury Avenue in 1886— belongs to the statue of Eros (although even most Londoners don't know that the 1893 work is a representation of Eros's brother Anteros, the Greek God of requited love).
 The creation of young sculptor Alfred Gilbert is a memorial to the selflessness of the philanthropic Earl of Shaftesbury (the god's bow and arrow are an allusion to the earl's name).
 Gilbert cast the statue in the then-novel medium of aluminum.
-Unfortunately, he spent most of his £8,000 fee ensuring the bronze fountain beneath was cast to his specifications.
-Already in debt, Gilbert eventually went bankrupt and fled to the continent (although, years later, he'd return and receive a knighthood).
-Beneath the modern bank of neon advertisements surrounding the circus are some of the most elegant Edwardian-era buildings in London.
+The other instantly recognisable feature of Piccadilly Circus is the enormous bank of illuminated advertising hoardings on the north side; if you're passing at night, frame them behind the Tube entrance sign on the corner of Regent St. for an unforgettable photo.

 View deals in London for vacation packages, hotels, airfare, and more from our partners!More